You are here

 The program was written and produced by Deborah Byrd and narrated by Joel Block, an Austin voice talent.
 When the NSF grant neared its end, McDonald Observatory hired Sandra Preston to market the program to radio stations.
 She later became an assistant director of the Observatory, overseeing all public outreach programs.

 Byrd and Block left the show in 1991 to found the “Earth and Sky” radio series.
 Damond Benningfield, a science journalist, became the writer/producer, with Sandy Wood, a voice talent and radio personality, taking over narration duties.
-Both maintain those duties today.
+Benningfield maintains those duties today, while Sandy Wood retired from the program in 2019.
 Dr. Tom Barnes, a McDonald Observatory research scientist, has been technical editor since 1991 as well, with Shayna Brown, owner of ChezBoom Audio in Austin, serving as audio engineer since 2002.

 StarDate has aired more than 14,600 daily episodes.
 It spawned a sister program, the Spanish-language Universo, which aired from 1995 to 2010.
 The program also was translated into German for several years under the name Sternzeit.